 Overview

 Apartments.com covers all the basics of online rent collection except for rent payment notifications.
-It’s easy to collect rent from one or multiple tenants in the same unit, and transaction fees are lower than most competitors.
+Collecting rent from one or multiple tenants in the same unit is easy, and transaction fees are lower than most competitors.

-There are additional tools available for rental listings, online applications, and screening tenants.
+Additional tools are available for rental listings, online applications, and screening tenants.
 However, it’s an older rent payment service with dated visuals and features.
 There is an expense tracking feature, but you have to manually enter and categorize transactions.

 Key Features